zorael/kameloso/README.md

 dub build -c twitch
 ```

 If you want to thin down the program and customise your own build to only compile the plugins you want to use, see the larger `versions` lists in `dub.sdl`.
 Simply add a character to the lines corresponding to the plugins you want to omit, thus invalidating the version identifiers and effectively disabling the code they relate to.
 Mind that disabling any of the **_\*Service_** plugins may/will break the bot in subtle ways.
+All other plugins are optional.

 ## How to use

 ### Configuration

-The bot ideally wants the [**services account name**](#except-nothing-happens) of one or more administrators of the bot, and/or one or more home channels to operate in.
-Without either it's just a read-only log bot, which is admittedly also a completely valid use-case.
-To define these you can either supply them on the command line, by use of flags listed by calling the program with `--help`, or by generating a configuration file with `--save` and entering them in there.
+The bot ideally wants the [*services account name*](#except-nothing-happens) of one or more administrators of the bot, and/or one or more home channels to operate in.
+Without either it's just a read-only log bot, which is admittedly also a completely valid use-case, but probably not what you want.
+To define these you can either supply them on the command line by use of flags listed by calling the program with `--help`, or by generating a configuration file with `--save` and entering them in there.

 ```shell
 ./kameloso --save